-EV/EBITDA is the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
+EV/EBITDA is essentially the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
 EV is the sum of a company’s market capitalization, its debt and preferred stock minus cash and cash equivalents.
-Simply put, it is the total value of a firm.
+In a nutshell, it is the total value of a company.

-The other element, EBITDA gives the true picture of a firm’s profitability as it eliminates the impact of non-cash expenses like depreciation and amortization that depress net earnings.
+The other element of the multiple, EBITDA, gives a clearer picture of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that depress net earnings.
 It is also often used as a proxy for cash flows.

 Usually, the lower the EV/EBITDA ratio, the more attractive it is.
-A low EV/EBITDA ratio could imply that a stock is potentially undervalued and vice versa.
+A low EV/EBITDA ratio could signal that a stock is potentially undervalued.

-Another major shortcoming of P/E is that it can’t be used to value a loss-making entity.
-Moreover, a firm’s earnings are subject to accounting estimates and management manipulation.
-In contrast, EV/EBITDA EV/EBITDA is less open to manipulation and can also be used to value companies that are making loss but are EBITDA-positive.
+Moreover, P/E can’t be used to value a loss-making firm.
+A firm’s earnings are also subject to accounting estimates and management manipulation.
+On the other hand, EV/EBITDA is difficult to manipulate and can also be used to value companies that are making loss but are EBITDA-positive.

-However, EV/EBITDA is not without its flaws and it alone can’t conclusively determine a stock’s inherent potential and future performance.
-It varies across industries (a high-growth industry normally has higher multiple and vice versa) and is typically not appropriate while comparing stocks in different industries given their diverse capital expenditure requirements.
+However, EV/EBITDA has its limitations too.
+It varies across industries and is generally not appropriate while comparing stocks in different industries given their diverse capital spending requirements.

-Thus, instead of solely banking on EV/EBITDA, you can combine it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen true value stocks.
+Hence, instead of solely relying on EV/EBITDA, you can club it with the other key ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired outcome.

-Here are the parameters to screen for bargain stocks:
+Here are the parameters to screen for value stocks: